-A homeless child has the right to attend school in either the district school of origin (i.e., where he/she resided before becoming homeless, or the school he/she was last enrolled) the school in the district of current location(i.e., where he/she currently resides as a result of his/her homelessness) that he/she is entitled to attend based on attendance zone or general eligibility, or a school in a district participating in a regional placement plan.
-Such schools include preschools.
-The homeless child is entitled to attend the designated school district on a tuition-free basis for the duration of his or her homelessness.
+The homeless child is entitled to attend the designated school on a tuition-free basis for the duration of his or her homelessness.
 If the child becomes permanently housed, the child is entitled to continue to attendance in the same school building until the end of the school year and for one additional year if that year constitutes the child's terminal year in such building.
-If a homeless child completes the final grade level in his/her school of origin, the child may also attend the designated receiving school at the next grade level.
+If a homeless child completes the final grade level in his/her school of origin, the child may also attend the designated receiving school at the next grade level for all feeder schools.